This page is in progress, stay tuned for more information on the different types of surgery . . .

 Surgery should be discussed at any stage in the “step up approach” or “top down approach”.
 Surgery should not be considered a “failure of treatment” – as in many cases, surgery may be the best option for the person.
 IN some cases, medications may be started “too late” in the disease course, after complications (e.g. strictures) have already developed – in these cases, surgery AND medications together may be the best option

 Resection is a surgery to remove a section of the intestines.
 Small bowel resection means a piece of small bowel is resected.
+Pieces of the large bowel (colon) can also be resected if needed.
 Common parts of the intestine to be resected are strictures, diseased areas, areas with pre-malignancy.
-People with Crohn’s disease may have history of multiple small bowel resections due to removal of strictures, fistulizing areas, inflammed areas.
+People with Crohn’s disease may have history of multiple small bowel resections due to removal of strictures, fistulizing areas, inflamed areas.

-Strictures are often resected, but in some cases they are cut open and sewn up in the other direction (plasty) to keep them open.
+Strictures as described before are fixed narrowings of the bowel due to fibrosis or scarring from previous inflammation.
+Strictures are most commonly found in the small bowel in Crohn’s patients.
+Strictures that are causing problems (obstructions or blockages if too narrow) are often surgically resected, but in some cases they are cut open and sewn up in the other direction (plasty) to keep them open.